UPM-NTHC/PH-RoadSafetyIG/input/pagecontent/usecase-ph-core-interoperability.md

 ### Real-World Systems

-The implementation guides are adopted by actual health information systems:
+The implementation guides hope to be adopted by actual health information systems:
 - **Hospital EMR**: Electronic medical record systems in healthcare facilities
 - **EMS System**: Emergency medical services and ambulance dispatch
-- **OneISS (National Registry)**: National injury surveillance system
+- **ONEISS (National Registry)**: National injury surveillance system
-- **DOH Systems**: Department of Health information systems
+- **National Health Systems**: Department of Health information systems
 - **Local Registries**: Provincial and municipal health registries

-## How This Relates to PH Road Safety IG

-The **PH Road Safety Implementation Guide** is an exemplar of the PH-CORE architecture in action:
+The **PH Road Safety Implementation Guide** is an example of the PH-CORE architecture in action:

 ### Profile Inheritance
 Instead of defining a completely new patient profile, the Road Safety IG:
-- Extends `PHPatient` from PH-CORE
+- Extends `PHCorePatient` from PH-CORE
 - Adds domain-specific constraints (e.g., injury-related extensions)
-- Maintains compatibility with other IGs that also use `PHPatient`
+- Maintains compatibility with other IGs that also use `PHCorePatient`

 ### Avoiding Duplication
 The Road Safety IG does not need to: